 - Those that don’t add any value at all and are pure waste.
 Those steps that are pure waste are targeted for removal.

-Eliminating waste is the greatest potential source of improvement.
+Removing process steps that add no value is the greatest potential source of improvement.
 Once waste has been identified and removed, processes are then redesigned to allow the service and/or information to flow through the new process without interruption.

 It’s critical for all tools to have the support of management and leaders to ensure that the Lean tool selected will be successful and that the changes made will be sustained in the future.
 It’s important to remember to choose the right tool by examining which areas of your process are the biggest problem areas at the current time.
 The University of Iowa offers different tools for your organization to choose from, depending on the current need.